 Assuming you purchase earthquake insurance, applies to claims resulting from loss or damage caused directly by an earthquake.
 Most insurance providers will provide you with several options to choose from when purchasing earthquake coverage.
 Since an earthquake would cause catastrophic losses across an entire region, deductible options usually range from $2,500 to $200,000.

 Applies to claims relating to glass that forms part of your home.
 You can sometimes eliminate this deductible for a small additional premium.

-Applies to claims resulting from an inland flood, assuming your home is eligible for inland flood coverage.
+Assuming your home is eligible for inland flood coverage, applies to claims resulting from an inland flood.
+This includes sewer backups resulting from inland flood.
 If this deductible applies, then options usually range from $2,500 to $25,000.

 Applies to claims resulting from hail storms.
 This deductible usually may apply in areas with a higher than normal risk of hail storms.
 If this deductible applies, then it’s usually $5,000.